The following material has been sourced from the Australian Institute of Health and Welfare

 New cases

-Lung cancer was the fifth most commonly diagnosed cancer in Australia in 2020.
-It is estimated that it will remain the fifth most commonly diagnosed cancer in 2024.
+Lung cancer was the fifth most commonly diagnosed cancer in Australia in 2021.
+It is estimated that it will be the fourth most commonly diagnosed cancer in 2025.

 Deaths